mudhairless/mudsnips/README.md

 ## Installation
 You'll need Composer to install the dependancies.
 Run `composer install` in the root dir to install everything.
-Create your database using db.sql as a guide.
+Create your database using data/db.sql as a guide.
+Create the dirs data/smarty/cache, data/smarty/templates_c, data/smarty/configs
-Visit install.php in your browser and fill in the blanks.
+Visit the site in your browser and fill in the blanks. (will auto redirect to the installer page) You can delete the install.php after installation, but it is coded to redirect to the main page if it has already been ran and a config produced.
 Profit!?!

 ## Configuration